 Background on SWESTR

-In December 2019, the Executive Board of the Riksbank decided that the Riksbank would provide a new transaction-based reference rate in Swedish kronor at the shortest maturity, overnight (O/N), that is to say for loans that run from the trade date to the next banking day.
-With SWESTR (Swedish krona Short Term Rate), the Riksbank will provide a transaction-based reference rate that can be used as a reference value for the very shortest maturity in Swedish kronor, and that could replace the current shortest reference rate, STIBOR Tomorrow-Next (T/N).
+In December 2019, the Executive Board of the Riksbank decided that the Riksbank would provide a new transaction-based reference rate in Swedish kronor at the shortest maturity, overnight (O/N), that is to say for transactions that run from the trade date to the next banking day.
+Via SWESTR (Swedish krona Short Term Rate), the Riksbank provides a transaction-based reference rate that can be used as a reference value for the very shortest maturity in Swedish kronor, and that could replace the current shortest reference rate, STIBOR Tomorrow-Next (T/N), in financial contracts.